Sonya Montgomerie

 Senior Architect

-and long life were front of mind in the design of the EDC.
+A long life was front of mind in the design of the EDC.
 Materials such as pre-finished panels and masonry have been selected to minimise maintenance and meet bushfire protection requirements.
 Tanks for stormwater detention, low VOC paints and materials have been used, and Australian-made, sustainably accredited flooring and furniture have been installed.
 Passive design principles have been applied to address the problematic western orientation, with vertical sunshades and sunshades integrated into all glazing; the roof is designed to accommodate solar arrays on the roof, providing a long-lasting, low-energy facility for the school for their next chapter.